GrigoreMihai/docs-gitbook-cmp/docs/user-management/manage-organizations.md

    1. Roles in the CMP control what widgets you are able to access.
    2. For instance: the Support Viewer Role provides access to the support tickets graph widget in the Account Dashboard
 2. Is the widget scoped to my organization?
    1. Currently most widgets have global scope.
-The only way to limit access to them is to “Disable Custom Dashboards” in the advanced configuration menu.
+The only way to limit access to them is to "Disable Custom Dashboards" in the advanced configuration menu.

 ## Current Limitations